-When you start using AirDrop for the first time, it looks like a cool feature to share your files on Mac and iOS devices.
-Apple has also done a great job in allowing users to transfer their data wirelessly.
+When you start using AirDrop for the first time, it looks like a great feature to share your files on Mac and iOS devices.
+Apple has also done an exceptional job in allowing users to transfer their data wirelessly.

-Earlier, we used to have external Hard Disks and USBs to do this job, but things have changed in recent years.
-Now, we don’t have to carry those big hard disks everywhere.
+Earlier, we used to have external Hard Drives and USBs to do this job, but things have changed in recent years.
+Now, we don’t have to carry those big disks everywhere.

-You can easily select the files and share them with preferred Apple device using AirDrop.
+You can simply select the files and share them with preferred Apple device using AirDrop feature.

 But if you’re new to these functionalities, you might want to know the location of downloaded files.